Award-winning writer, graphic artist, designer, and educator.

-On the writing side, I am the author of 9 mystery novels, 5 interactive mysteries, 3 books of illustrated fiction, and 5 non-fiction essay collections, including essays on the lighter side of technology that first appeared in Newsweek and in The New York Times.
-My writing has won a bunch of awards over the years.
+On the writing side, I am the author of 9 mystery novels, 5 interactive mysteries,3 books of illustrated fiction, and 10 books of non-fiction.
+My writing has appeared in Newsweek and in The New York Times...and won a bunch of awards over the years.

 I am also the writer and designer of 30 mystery jigsaw puzzles – a unique combination of mystery short story and jigsaw game – with more than a million fans.

 On the art side, I am a cartoonist, caricaturist, illustrator, and graphic artist.
 My work has appeared in Harper’s, Utne Reader, the Daily News, The New York Times, and many other magazines, books, and publications.